TradingTools.review TradingTools.review

 Pros

-• + Snowflake visualization makes analysis intuitive
+• + Snowflake visualization makes fundamental analysis intuitive and fast

 Cons

-• DCF models use generic assumptions
+• DCF models use generic assumptions with no user customization

-• No options or futures coverage
+• No options, futures, bonds, or preferred stock coverage

 Stock Rover Pros & Cons